Stan of Arabia: Part 2: Plot

 Stan mediates a dispute between Francine and his new wife.
 Francine demands that Stan put them on a plane back to the States, but he reminds her that in Saudi Arabia, what the man says goes.
 Meanwhile, Hayley is cornered by the vice police, but a strange man intervenes and says he's her brother, saving her.
 And out in the desert, Steve comes to after crashing his Mercedes into an oil derrick.
 Roger is delivered to his new husband, who is very wealthy.
 Seeing alcohol flowing freely, Roger no longer minds his servitude.
 Hayley hits it off with Kazi, who lets it slip that he's in al-Qaeda.
 She begs him not to blow up the American embassy, then passionately kisses him.
 Back in Langley, Bullock gets a call from Francine asking him to give Stan his job back.
 Bullock informs her that he had already made the offer, but Stan turned him down.
 Steve is wandering through the desert.
-He prays to God for help and God - in the form of Angelina Jolie - descends from the heavens.
+He prays to God for help, and God, in the form of Angelina Jolie, descends from the heavens.
 Roger is enjoying his plush life as a concubine when his new husband comes in, ready to consummate the relationship.

 Elsewhere, Hayley and Kazi have already consummated theirs.
 In the bazaar, Francine confronts Stan about Bullock's offer.
 Stan says his word rules, so Francine breaks into a song about how awful Saudi Arabia is, stripping down into her bra and panties during the number.
-When she finishes, the moral police arrest her, as one of the rules is musicals are forbidden.
-Stan visits Francine in jail, and when he learns that her cellmate has been in jail for 23 years for stealing a candy bar, agrees to go to the embassy to get help for Francine.
-Meanwhile, Roger is trying to avoid relations by telling his husband about the glorious epic that is Beverly Hills, 90210.
+When she finishes, the moral police arrest her, as one of the rules is that musicals are forbidden.
+Stan visits Francine in jail, and when he learns that her cellmate has been imprisoned for 23 years for stealing a candy bar, agrees to go to the embassy to get help for Francine.

+Meanwhile, Roger tries to avoid relations by telling his husband about the glorious epic, Beverly Hills, 90210.
 Out in the desert, God tells Steve to stop worrying about becoming a man and advises him to enjoy his childhood as long as possible.
 Hayley wakes up and finds a note from Kazi waiting for her: he's going through with his plan to attack the U.S. embassy, the same embassy that Stan just walked into.
 Hayley sprints over.